Dermot Murnaghan

-Dermot John Murnaghan (/'mɜːrnəhən/; born 26 December 1957) is an English media personality, notable as a journalist, news reporter and television host.
-He has been a presenter for numerous networks, including at Channel 4, a news presenter at CNBC Europe, Independent Television News and BBC News.
-He presented news programmes in a variety of time slots from when he joined Sky News in 2007, until the end of February 2023.
-Murnaghan also presented the BBC quiz show Eggheads between 2003 and 2014.
+Dermot John Murnaghan (/'mɜːrnəhən/; 26 December 1957 – 11 July 2026) was an English media personality, notable as a journalist, news reporter and television host.
+He presented for numerous networks, including Channel 4, CNBC Europe, Independent Television News and BBC News.
+Murnaghan anchored news programmes in a variety of time slots from when he joined Sky News in 2007 until the end of February 2023.
+He also presented the BBC quiz show Eggheads between 2003 and 2014.

 Early life and education

-Murnaghan was born in Barnstaple, Devon, and spent much of his early childhood in Northern Ireland following a family relocation.
+Dermot John Murnaghan was born on 26 December 1957 in Barnstaple, Devon, and spent much of his early childhood in Northern Ireland following a family relocation.
 The family settled sequentially in Armagh, Newry (County Down), and later Holywood.
 His schooling took place at St Malachy's Primary School in Armagh and Sullivan Upper School, a grammar institution located in Holywood.
-Murnaghan went on to study History at the University of Sussex, where he earned a master's degree in 1980.
+Murnaghan went on to study history at the University of Sussex, where he earned a master's degree in 1980.
 He subsequently undertook postgraduate training in journalism at City University London.

 Journalism career

-Early career

 Murnaghan began his journalism career as a trainee reporter with local newspapers before transitioning to television.
 He joined Channel 4 as a researcher and later worked as a reporter on The Business Programme.
-After a brief period presenting for the European Business Channel in Switzerland, he returned to the UK in 1989 to contribute to Channel 4’s breakfast programme The Channel 4 Daily, where he presented business segments.
-He later became one of the programme’s lead presenters.
+After a brief period presenting for the European Business Channel in Switzerland, he returned to the UK in 1989 to contribute to Channel 4's breakfast programme The Channel Four Daily, where he presented business segments.
+He later became one of the programme's lead presenters.

-Presenter at ITV

-Murnaghan then joined ITV, presenting programmes such as the ITV Lunchtime News and News at Ten.
-Between 1993 and 1997, he fronted approximately 100 episodes of current affairs series The Big Story.
-In 1997, as an ITN news presenter, Murnaghan broke the news of the death of Diana, Princess of Wales to viewers on ITV.
-He later presented the ITV Evening News and the ITV Nightly News when ITV relaunched their news output in 1999.
+Murnaghan joined ITV in 1992 presenting bulletins and ITV Lunchtime News, and would occasionally cover News at Ten.
+On 31 August 1997, as an ITN news presenter, Murnaghan broke the news of the death of Diana, Princess of Wales, to viewers on ITV.
+When ITV relaunched its news output in March 1999, he presented ITV Nightly News before switching to ITV Evening News in January 2001.
 He also worked on ITV's general election coverage in 2001.
+Between 1993 and 1997, he also presented the current affairs series The Big Story.